cetlab-ucsb/gridpath-technical-workshop/docs/gridpath/examples.rst

 If you're going on to use Jupyter Lab, copy the output working directory.

-Using Jupyter Lab
+Launch Jupyter Lab
 =================

-Open the Jupyter notebook by going into
+Open the Jupyter notebook by going into the

 Using command line